Aromatherapy & Essential Oil Use For Animals"

 I often am asked which essential oils repel flies for horses or around barns.
 Here is list of the oils that work specifically for detering flies:

-To make a safe, non-toxic fly spray for your horses (or dogs), I use a 32 oz spray bottle and put about 5 to 10 drops of the above oils to spring water or distilled water.
-Be sure to shake well before applying as water and oil separate very quickly.
+To make a safe, non-toxic fly spray for your horses (or larger dogs), I use a 32 oz spray bottle and put about 15 to 20 drops of the above oils to witch hazel or spring water.
+Be sure to shake well before each application as water and oil separate very quickly.

 Basic instructions for a flea, tick or mosquito spray for dogs: